 Rubha Rèidh Lighthouse

 The road was actually an afterthought on the part of the NLB, who constructed it in 1964.
-Prior to that all supplies had to be taken to the lighthouse by boat and it had its own little harbour and quayside from which a ramp led up to the lighthouse which had a narrow gauge railway track on it to ease the hand-winching of unloaded supplies.
+Prior to that all supplies had to be taken to the lighthouse by boat and it had its own little harbour and quayside in Port an Amaill from which a ramp led up to the lighthouse with a narrow-gauge tramway on it to ease the hand-winching of unloaded supplies.
 The tracks are long since gone.

 The Coastal Footpath